Artsdatabanken/IdentityServer4.Admin/README.md

 # Artsdatabanken/IdentityServer4
 [Forked from skoruba/IdentityServer4.Admin](https://github.com/skoruba/IdentityServer4.Admin)

-Dockerised version of IdentityServer4 and IdentityServer4.Admin
+Dockerized version of IdentityServer4 and IdentityServer4.Admin

 ## How to run locally with docker
 ### Edit the connection strings to point to your local db in the two Dockerfiles